-Before you embark on creating a video marketing campaign, it’s important to know what stage of the marketing funnel you’re targeting.
+Before you embark on creating a video marketing strategy, it’s important to know what stage of the marketing funnel you’re targeting.
 This is important so your video is as effective as it can possibly be from the very beginning.
 Knowing who you’re targeting will inform everything from the content of your video to how you distribute it.

 “For instance, you shouldn’t show short, uninformative content to someone who’s just discovering your brand.
 That would be a waste of resources and is less likely to end up converting as a sale”.